Johnny Depp wins defamation case against Amber Heard

 The verdict was returned on Wednesday (June 1) after almost 13 hours of deliberation across three days at the district court in Fairfax, Virginia.

-The jury has awarded Depp $10million (£8million) in compensatory damages and $5million in punitive damages.
+Depp has been awarded $10million (£8million) in compensatory damages and $5million in punitive damages.
+Heard was awarded $2million after the jury found that Depp had defamed her through his attorney.

+However, the jury found that Heard’s statements about her marriage were “false” and that she acted with “actual malice”.

-Heard was present in court for the verdict, while Depp followed proceedings from Newcastle following his recent live performances with Jeff Beck in the UK.
+Heard, 36, was present in court for the verdict, while the 58-year-old Pirates Of The Caribbean star was in Newcastle for the announcement following his recent live performances with Jeff Beck in the UK.

 Heard released a statement following the verdict: